Disagreement with a decision relating to EHC needs assessment or the contents of your child’s EHCP

 - issue an EHC plan

-- change what’s in a child or young person’s EHC plan
+- change what is in a child or young person’s EHC plan

 - maintain the EHC plan